hazzelnut/scrumdinger/README.md

 So far, I quite like it.
 It reminds me a lot of web development in how it structures the UI layout.

 ## Progress
+### September 6, 2022 - Persisting Data

+How do we store the user's data such that when they leave and re-open the app, all their information is up-to-date from their last change?

+In my limited app dev experience, I feel like there are multiple ways to do it.
+I think it is possible to send the data across an API to store it in a DB.
+And later retrieve the data using an API when the app loads.

+In this tutorial, I'm storing the data locally on the device.
+I started by creating a data store, in the form of a new class using the `@ObservableObject` protocol that includes a `load` and `save` method.
+We save the data to the phone's local and JSON encode the `ScrumStore` data model.
+All data is stored under the `/Documents` folder.
+We later decode the JSON data when the user re-opens the app.

+The part that's confusing to me, and might require more exploration on my part, is how to use `DispatchQueue` for running background tasks.
+Without going into too much detail, we're basically running tasks in the background, by using dispatch queues, to save and load user data.

+I also learned to use the `@Environment` property to grab the user's state.
+By using the `scenePhase` environment value, we can detect the current operational state of the app.
+This allows me to save user data when they are in an `inactive` state.

+All this work means we can save and load data when the user quits the app, or when they are in `inactive` state.
+So when they re-open the app, all the information will be the same as when they left.

+Here's what we have:

 ### September 1, 2022 - Updating App Data & Managing State and Life cycle Events